-Save Audubon Park is a grass-roots citizens group formed in 2001 in reaction to the Audubon Nature Institute's plans to rebuild and expand the historic Audubon Park Golf Course.
+Save Audubon Park is a grass-roots citizens group formed in 2001 in reaction to the Audubon Nature Institute's plans to demolish, rebuild, and expand the historic Audubon Park Golf Course.

 Save Audubon Park remains committed to the task of monitoring, reporting and, where possible, contributing to the ongoing planning and development processes in Audubon Park.
 History and current indicators suggest that this will be a continual trend towards privatization, commercialization and exploitation of this precious park land by forces whose sympathy for the public interest and the preservation of green space in this city is secondary to the dollars they believe can and should be reaped by developing these public properties instead.